 |1.
 Structured CRM Buying Process||$17,500|

 |2.
 Core CRM Subscription||$180,000|

 1. A Structured CRM Buying Process

 The CRM buying process is the smallest slice of the expense pie.
 Often it’s smaller a slice than it should be.
-If too little time and/or money is spent on this component — and if the right type of effort is not expended on this slice — the much larger slices of the pie will result in less long term value.
+If too little time and money are spent on this component — and if the right type of effort is not expended on this slice — the much larger pieces of the pie will result in less long-term value.

-The assumption used for this cost is loosely based on what we charge our clients for CRM strategy and selection services.
-Unlike the other assumptions, our charges are not based on number of users.
-Rather, they’re based on variables such as number of interviewees, the number of systems and the number of CRM functional areas to be addressed.
+The assumption for this cost is loosely based on what we charge our clients for CRM strategy and selection services.
+However, unlike the other assumptions, our charges are not based on the number of users.
+Instead, they’re based on variables such as the number of interviewees, the number of systems, and the number of CRM functional areas to be addressed.